onishlab-csu/rna-seq-array-template/ce11IndexBuild/README.md

 ## Hisat2 index setup

-Here you:
+In this directory, you
-* download and verify the chromosome sequences, followed by
+* download and verify the chromosome sequences, and
-* building the hisat2 index files.
+* build the hisat2 index files.

 ### Download script